Frequently Asked Questions about EMDR at Alli Center in Iowa

 Are you trained and certified in those modalities, or do you use them informally?

 We take training seriously at Alli Center, knowing that our clients trust us to provide a safe, supportive environment that is also effective in helping them reach their goals.
 That said, it’s important to note the differences between training and certification.
-While all of our therapists are trained and fully licensed professionals who practice in accordance with their code of ethics, certification in specific therapy modalities usually involves large additional expenses that can rise into the many thousands of dollars in addition to the opportunity cost of taking large blocks of time away from seeing clients.
+While all of our therapists are trained and fully licensed professionals who practice in accordance with their code of ethics, certification (beyond training) in specific therapy modalities usually involves large additional expenses that can rise into the many thousands of dollars in addition to the opportunity cost of taking large blocks of time away from seeing clients.
 For some of us, this is the right path, and for others it is not.
 In either case, we put our clients first, which means practicing with peer consultation, seeking continued education to sharpen our skills, and reflecting on successes and challenges collaboratively with our clients.

 How do you ensure sessions do not become overwhelming or re-traumatizing?